 It is possible to figure out how much funding is obligated to your government contract by simply reading the basic contract and modifications.

 Ideally, the most recent funding modification should provide a funding total for the whole contract (or the whole task order, if the contract has multiple task orders).
 If no total is provided, you can usually calculate the total funding by adding all the funding amounts, starting with the basic contract, and adding the funding amount from each succeeding modification.
 If you find math errors in the funding, or the funding amount is unclear, address that with the CO.

-Also, if a CO issues a change order that looks as if it will entail more work than the funding amount obligated to the contract (or task) allows, you should immediately address that with the CO.
+Also, if a CO issues a FAR. change order that looks as if it will entail more work than the funding amount obligated to the contract (or task) allows, you should immediately address that with the CO.

 Per FAR 43.204, there are two scenarios: Scenario #1 (forward-pricing) where there is agreement in advance on contract price or delivery terms, or both, before the change order is issued, and Scenario #2 (no forward-pricing) where the change order is issued unilaterally by the CO, and with any luck, agreement is reached later.

 - The Supplemental Agreement.